-How it works
+Understand how it works

-Preparing your tracks before uploading
+Prepare your tracks before uploading them

-How to choose the best reference track
+Choose the best reference track